Several thousand rally in Paris anti-racism protest

 His remarks drew condemnation from police unions, which said officers were being scapegoated for deep-rooted social ills.
 Police have held their own protests in cities across France this week.
 Ahead of the protest, in the ethnically diverse Paris suburb of Belleville, one man of Algerian descent said he had been the victim of police violence but he doubted institutional racism ran through the force.

 "I've been insulted, hit even.
 But the police aren't all the same," he told Reuters TV, identifying himself as Karim.
 "Unfortunately, this minority is hurting the police."
-Far-right activists unfurled a banner reading "Justice for the victims of anti-white racism" from the rooftop of a building overlooking Place de la Republique.
+Far-right activists unfurled a banner with the words "anti-white racism" from the rooftop of a building overlooking the protest.
+Residents emerged onto their balconies and ripped it up using with knives and scissors, to cheers from below.

 Protests took place in other countries on Saturday, including in several Australian cities, Taipei, Zurich and London.